-- (B) A meat or meat alternative alone including, but not limited to, sausage patty, egg, and chicken nuggets.
-Nuts, nut butters, seeds, cheese, and yogurt served alone shall not be included for purposes of this subparagraph. - (6) "Individual snack item" means an item that does not meet the definition of an "individual entrée item." - (b) A vendor that operates or maintains a vending machine on state property shall do all of the following: - (1) Offer-Until January 1, 2014, offer in the vending machine at least 35 percent of the food in a vending machine that meets accepted nutritional guidelines that meets accepted nutritional guidelines. - (i) Beginning January 1, 2014, offer in the vending machine at least 50 percent of food that meets accepted nutritional guidelines. - (ii) Beginning January 1, 2016, offer in the vending machine 100 percent of food that meets accepted nutritional guidelines. - (2) Offer Until January 1, 2014, offer in the vending machine at least one-third of the beverages-in a vending machine that meets meet accepted nutritional guidelines.
+- (B) A meat or meat alternative alone, including, but not limited to, sausage patty, egg, and chicken nuggets.
+Nuts, nut butters, seeds, cheese, and yogurt served alone shall not be included for purposes of this subparagraph. - (6) "Individual snack item" means an item that does not meet the definition of an "individual entrée item." - (b) A vendor that operates or maintains a vending machine on state property shall do all of the following: - (1) Until January 1, 2014, offer in the vending machine at least 35 percent of food that meets accepted nutritional guidelines.

+(A)

+- (2) Beginning January 1, 2014, offer in the vending machine at least 50 percent of food that meets accepted nutritional guidelines. - (B) Beginning January 1, 2016, offer in the vending machine 100 percent of food that meets accepted nutritional guidelines.

+(3) Until January 1, 2014, offer in the vending machine at least one-third of the beverages that meet accepted nutritional guidelines.
 At least one beverage option shall be drinking water and the price of the drinking water shall not be higher than the other beverage options.
+A separate one-third of the beverages offered in the vending machine shall either meet accepted nutritional guidelines or be flavored milk, beverages containing less than 20 calories per 12 ounce serving, or beverages that are composed of at least 50-percent fruit juice that may contain noncaloric sweetener.
+The remaining one-third of the beverages offered in the vending machine may be any beverage allowed by law.

+(A)

-A separate one-third of the beverages offered in the vending machine shall either meet accepted nutritional guidelines or be flavored milk, beverages containing less than 20 calories per 12 ounce serving, or beverages that are composed of at least 50 percent fruit juice that may contain noncaloric sweetener.
-The remaining one-third of the beverages offered in the vending machine may be any beverage allowed by law. - (i) Beginning January 1, 2014, offer in the vending machine at least 50 percent of beverages that meet accepted nutritional guidelines. - (ii) Beginning January 1, 2016, offer in the vending machine 100 percent of beverages that meet accepted nutritional guidelines. - (c) A vendor may meet the requirements in subdivision (b) by offering 25 percent of the food in a vending machine that meets accepted nutritional guidelines by January 1, 2009, and by offering the total 35 percent of the food required to meet accepted nutritional guidelines by January 1, 2011, by offering 50 percent of the food required to meet accepted nutritional guidelines by January 1, 2014, and by offering the total 100 percent of the food required to meet accepted nutritional guidelines by January 1, 2016.
+- (4) Beginning January 1, 2014, offer in the vending machine at least 50 percent of beverages that meet accepted nutritional guidelines. - (B) Beginning January 1, 2016, offer in the vending machine 100 percent of beverages that meet accepted nutritional guidelines. - (c) A vendor may meet the requirements in subdivision (b) by offering 25 percent of the food in a vending machine that meets accepted nutritional guidelines by January 1, 2009, by offering the total 35 percent of the food required to meet accepted nutritional guidelines by January 1, 2011, and by offering 50 percent of the food required to meet accepted nutritional guidelines by January 1, 2014, and by offering the total 100 percent of the food required to meet accepted nutritional guidelines by January 1, 2016.
+2014.

-$\mathbf{AB} \ \mathbf{727} \qquad \qquad \mathbf{-6} \ \mathbf{-}$